lddnsk/android_device_lenovo_TB320FC/README.md

 Blocking checks
 - [x] Correct screen/recovery size
 - [x] Working Touch, screen
-- [x] Backup to internal/microSD
-- [x] Restore from internal/microSD
+- [x] Backup/Restore to/from internal/microSD and external (USB-OTG) storage (not supported by the device)
 - [x] all important partitions listed in mount/backup lists
 - [x] reboot to system
 - [x] reboot to bootloader